ravipatil33/rhelai_data/openssh.md

 | Confidentiality Impact | None | None |
 | Integrity Impact | High | High |
 | Availability Impact | None | None |

+## Backporting security fixes
+- Red Hat use the term backporting to describe when it takes a fix for a security flaw out of the most recent version of an upstream software package, and applies that fix to an older version of the package distributed by Red Hat.
+- Backporting has a number of advantages, but it can create confusion when it is not understood.
+For example, stories in the press may include phrases such as "upgrade to Apache httpd 2.0.43 to fix the issue", which only takes into account the upstream version number.
+This can cause confusion as even after installing updated packages from a vendor, it is not likely to have the latest upstream version, but rather have an older upstream version with backported patches applied.

+- Also, some security scanning and auditing tools make decisions about vulnerabilities based solely on the version number of components they find.
+This results in false positives as the tools do not take into account backported security fixes.

+For details on security issues flagged by Nessus reveals false positives refer https://access.redhat.com/solutions/486883